[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Promescent’s silicone lube contains just four ingredients.
 It is thinner and runnier than many other silicone lubricants I’ve encountered.
 Again, you really only need a little bit and it goes a long way.
 It did leave my skin slightly sticky, but washed away easily with my usual soap.

-The texture of this lube is super slick, which makes it absolutely perfect for hand sex.
+The texture of this lube is super slick and silky, which makes it absolutely perfect for hand sex.
 Clitoral stimulation is a lot more comfortable and pleasurable when there’s sufficient lubrication, and Promescent’s silicone lube is an excellent choice for this purpose.
 It’s also ideal for bath and shower sex, since it isn’t water-soluble.

 A 4oz bottle of Promescent silicone lube retails for $12.99.